keithalpichi/keithalpichi.github.io/_posts/2016-07-01-assumptions-myths-self-taught-programmer.md

 Yet it all depends on your career goals.
 If you trying to be a web developer you won't need to know as much math as a data scientist.
 Don't get me wrong it helps to know math, calculus, and linear algebra but basic high school mathematics will be enough to get in the right direction.

-To make you feel better I took algebra and pre-calculus in high school and statistics in college for my kinesiology degree.
-I got low A's in high school math and barely passed college statistics.
-To be honest, it was partly due to the fact I didn't try to excel at it.

-**Truth**: If you know basic mathematics you'll have the minimum skills to get started.
-Although it helps to know <a href="/resources/#computer-science" target="_blank">calculus, linear algebra, and statistics</a>.
+**Truth**: If you know basic mathematics you'll have the minimum skills to learn a programming language.
+Although it helps to know <a href="/resources/#computer-science" target="_blank">calculus, linear algebra, and discrete mathematics</a>.
 Reading math textbooks and taking online math courses or those at community colleges will help.
 Obviously if you're going to pursue a career that is math-intensive you'll have to learn more.
 It depends on the path you're going to take.

 ## Assumption: I must have a computer science degree to get a career in the software industry